 Our Progressive Education Group on Facebook is a good place to start.
-We are an international community of almost 7,000 parents, educators and education pioneers exploring alternatives to conventional schooling and reimagining education for the 21st century.
+We are an international community of over 7,000 parents/carers, educators and education pioneers exploring alternatives to conventional schooling and reimagining education for the 21st century.

 There are many founders of progressive schools and learning communities within this group whose expertise you can draw upon.
 Please do join us and ask any questions you may have.